-An internal Power-On Reset (POR) circuit may protect the device from data corruption and inadvertent data change during power up state.
+An internal power-on reset (POR) circuit may protect the device from data corruption and inadvertent data change during power up state.

 For further protection on the device, if the VCC does not reach the VCC minimum level, the correct operation is not guaranteed.
-The read, write, erase, and program command should be sent after the time delay: tVSL after VCC reached VCC minimum level.
-Please refer to the figure of "power-up timing".
+The write, read, erase, and program command should be sent after the below time delay:

+- tVSL after VCC reached VCC minimum level